Thiird/Thiird.github.io/src/blogs/1_embedded_systems_intro/blog.md

 - <span tt="SAM_computer">the guidance system of a surface to air missile</span>

 <h2 id="why-embedded">1.1 Why <em>'embedded'</em>?</h2>
-The result of the engineer's work is the electronic system, which can't be handed to the customer as it is, it first needs to be integrated, e.g. embedded, in some kind of enclosure, hence the term embedded system.
+Embedded Systems is basically applied electronics.
+Such electronics can't be handed to the customer as it is, it first needs to be integrated, e.g. embedded, in some kind of enclosure, hence the term embedded system.

-For a desktop mouse, the enclosure is made of plastic, and for a surface to air missile the enclouse is made of metal.
+For a desktop mouse, the enclosure is made of plastic, and for a surface to air missile the enclosure is made of metal.

 <h1 id="how-is-it-made">2.
-How is it made</h1>
+How it is made</h1>

 An embedded system is made of three main elements:

 - <strong>Hardware</strong>: The electronics, like chips, buttons and actuators
-- <strong>Firmware</strong>: Low-level code running on the ES hardware, controlling its delicate basic functionalities
+- <strong>Firmware</strong>: Low-level code running directly on the hardware, controlling its delicate basic functionalities
 - <strong>Software</strong>: Higher-level code that runs on or communicates with the ES to implement extra functionalities

 The hardware provides the physical platform, the firmware controls it directly, and the software (when present) adds higher-level functionality.

-The core of an <span tt="ES">ES</span> is the electronics.
+The core of an <span tt="ES">ES</span> is the electronic hardware.
 There can be an <span tt="ES">ES</span> without any software or mechanical engineering involved, but there can't be an <span tt="ES">ES</span> without electronics, i.e. an <span tt="ES">ES</span> is applied electronics.

 The electronics is consolidated in a single assembly called <span tt="PCB">Printed Circuit Board</span> (PCB).
 A PCB is a flat board made of alternating layers of insulating material (usually fiberglass) and copper, where the copper has been etched to leave only traces that connect the different electronic components together.
 Components like integrated circuits, resistors, capacitors, and connectors are soldered onto the board.
 The PCB is the physical heart of any embedded system, it's where all the magic happens.
 Without it, you'd have a mess of wires connecting components, which would be unreliable and impossible to manufacture at scale.